Table of Contents

 2. Paid-content distribution channels

 Paid content refers to sponsored content.
-Here, you make use of third parties who’ve built larger online bubbles with a significant market reach or follower-base to promote your brand.
+You use third parties who’ve built larger online bubbles with a significant market reach or follower base to promote your brand.
 You can also use PPC (pay-per-click) and banner ads available with popular search engines and social media platforms to improve brand visibility.

 3. Earned-content distribution channels

 Earned content is fuelled by the organic public engagement that helps you gain popularity online.
 You aren’t paying for the traction but have “earned” it due to the creativity or virality of your content or even the buzz generated by the quality of your product or service.
 This channel includes third-party promotions and shares from customers, bloggers, vloggers, and journalists.